Basilt69/Basilt69/README.md

 About me:

-* I'm currently pursuing bachelor's degree at Bauman Moscow State Technical University
+* I'm a graduate of Computer Science at Bauman Moscow State Technical University graduate

 * I am open to getting involved in new interesting projects